Why this matters

 Site builders appeal because they remove complexity.
 You log in, drag blocks around, publish, done.

 The trade-off is control.
-When you outgrow the platform, changing direction can become expensive and slow.
+When you outgrow the platform, changing direction often becomes expensive and slow.

 What people mean by the trap